Nunie123/data_engineering_on_gcp_book/README.md

 This book covers a lot of ground.
 Many of the subjects we'll cover in just part of a chapter will have entire books written about them.
 I will provide references for further research.
 Just know that while this book is comprehensive in the sense that it provides all the information you need to get a stack up and running, there is still plenty of information a Data Engineer needs to know that I've omitted from this book.

+What is covered in this book is not **THE** data engineering stack, it is **A** data engineering stack.
+Even within GCP there are lots of ways to accomplish similar tasks.
+For example, I could have used Dataflow (based on Apache Beam) for the streaming solution.
+Or I could have gone with a completely different paradigm for how I store and query data, such as storing data as Parquet files in GCS and querying with Spark.
+I mention this here to make sure you understand that this book is not the complete guide to being a data engineer.
+Rather, it is an introduction to the types of problems a data engineer solves, and a sampling common tools in GCP used to solve those problems.

 Finally, there are a vast array of Data Engineering tools that are in use.
 I cover many popular tools for Data Engineering, but many more have been left out of this book due to brevity and my lack of experience with them.
 If you feel I left off something important, please read the **Contributions** section below.

 ## How to Read This Book